 IT ProcessBY RabIT software engineering · February 13, 2018

-Your odds become even worse if you aren’t careful enough while selecting your software development outsourcing provider.
+Your odds become even worse if you don’t do the research before slecting a software development outsourcing provider.
 If you give your project to a development team that is unable or unwilling to understand your specific business requirements, the final product will most likely never reach the deployment stage.

 In this article, we will discuss some of the most common reasons why outsourced software development projects end up failing, as well as share some advice on how to avoid wasting precious resources on a software project that is actually doomed from the start.

-1. The lowest price doesn’t mean the price is right.
+1. LOW CODE QUALITY – The lowest price doesn’t mean the price is right.

 If a software company’s main selling point lies in its low hourly rates, you might want to turn the other way.
 Most businesses that decide to outsource their software development learn this the hard way.

 It is understandable why many startups and entrepreneurs choose the lowest bidder in these situations.
 By nature, they are generally financially limited, especially in their early stages.
 However, this decision eventually leads to a more costly development process, due to the lack of quality.

 A code-base built with poor-quality code leads to the final product being inoperative, forcing you to transfer your project from one development team to another.
 The delays in development will severely cut into your budget, and result in a much longer time-to-market as well.

 I know that an early-stage business wants to grab any opportunity to save money, but price should be one of the least important factors in choosing a software development agency.
 In stead, look for companies that: